The quenched fraction of satellites around simulated Milky Way-mass galaxies

 In the left panel we show the quenched fraction as a function of satellite stellar mass.
 The SAGA and ELVES datasets both exhibit a strong increase in quenched fraction toward lower stellar masses.
 After applying the same stellar-mass and radial cuts, the Local Group sample, though limited to nine satellites, follows the same qualitative trend, with higher quenched fractions at lower stellar masses.
 All three simulation suites reproduce this behavior and show qualitative agreement with the observational data.
 FIREbox predicts somewhat higher quenched fractions over part of the mass range, but these differences remain within the often substantial Poisson uncertainties.
 TNG50 and the FIRE-2 zoom-ins more closely track the SAGA, ELVES, and Local Group measurements.
 These results indicate that the stellar-mass dependence of satellite quenching is a robust and well-captured feature across both observations and simulations.

 In the right panel, we show the quenched fraction as a function of projected distance from the host.
-For the simulation suites, we incorporate all three orthogonal sightline orientations discussed in Section~\ref{sec:satellite_selection}, treating each as an independent projection to improve statistical robustness and to mirror the line-of-sight projection inherent to observational samples.
-The SAGA and ELVES datasets exhibit a gently declining quenched fraction with radius: environmental quenching is strongest inside $\sim$50–100 kpc and weakens outward.
+The SAGA and ELVES datasets exhibit a gently declining quenched fraction with radius.
+Environmental quenching is strongest inside $\sim$50–100 kpc and weakens outward.
 Among the simulations, TNG50 best reproduces this gradual decline.
-FIREbox displays a nearly flat trend that remains statistically consistent with the observations once uncertainties are considered.
-The FIRE-2 zoom-ins depart more noticeably at small radii, showing a suppressed quenched fraction inside $\sim 50$ kpc.
-As demonstrated in Section~\ref{sec:results_environment} and~\ref{sec:results_FIRE_paired}, this behavior is strongest in the paired FIRE-2 systems, whose atypical satellite populations are associated with much of the unexpectedly low central quenched fraction.
+FIREbox displays a nearly flat trend that remains broadly consistent with the observations once uncertainties are considered.
+The FIRE-2 zoom-ins depart more noticeably at small radii and show a suppressed quenched fraction inside $\sim 50$ kpc.
+As shown in Sections~\ref{sec:results_environment} and~\ref{sec:results_FIRE_paired}, this behavior is strongest in the paired FIRE-2 systems, whose atypical satellite populations are associated with much of the unexpectedly low central quenched fraction.
 The Local Group measurements do not exhibit a smooth radial trend, with individual bins often containing only one or two satellites.
 The resulting quenched fractions span the full range from 0 to 1, reflecting the sensitivity of this comparison to small-number statistics rather than a well-constrained radial dependence.